statespace-ai/toolfront/docs/documentation/databases/risingwave.md

 revenue = db.ask("What's our total revenue this month?")
 ```

-1. You must always pass `postgres` or `postgres://` as the URL when creating a PostgreSQL `Database` from parameters.
+1. You must always pass `risingwave` or `risingwave://` as the URL when creating a RisingWave `Database` from parameters.
 This is required for proper backend selection.